 In various cases where the Graves Act previously applied (and, technically, still applies), it has become irrelevant.
 The reason for its irrelevancy is that its harsh conditions have been superseded by a later-enacted and even more draconian law.
 That later law is the No Early Release Act, “NERA”.
 We discuss NERA elsewhere.

 It will be the rare situation that a person charged with a Graves Act offense can receive Pretrial Intervention (PTI).
 One recurring situation exists where PTI applications do get serious consideration.
 That situation is where an out-of-state person who can legally possess a firearm in their home state brings it into New Jersey, unaware that in doing so, they are commiting an illegal act (let alone a Graves Act offense).
 This situation was the subject of a directive by the New Jersey Attorney General.
 Even where the qualifying conditions exist, however, PTI is far from a certainty, and the defendant is in for an ordeal.

-Allan Marain, Norman Epting, Jr., and Judson L. Hand are New Jersey Graves Act lawyers.
+Allan Marain and Norman Epting, Jr. are New Jersey Graves Act lawyers.
 All have successfully handled numerous Graves Act matters.
 All are skilled, dedicated, and resourceful.
 Their combined experience exceeds ninety years.
 All are available to review Graves Act charges, and to provide skillful and experienced legal representation.